matteospata/Agentic-DataOps/README.md

 6. Add a golden-task evaluation set for SQL correctness, tool selection, answer quality, and latency.
 7. Expose the tools through MCP with explicit permissions.

-## Suggested LinkedIn post

-> I built an Agentic DataOps Platform in Python: an auditable AI agent that profiles datasets, validates data quality, searches data contracts, executes read-only SQL, and exposes the workflow through FastAPI.
-The system runs offline with deterministic tools and supports an optional OpenAI tool-calling provider.

 ## License